 12. Leave a Free Bottle of Wine for Guests

 Once you’ve chosen the perfect sub-$10 bottle, buy it by the case for a discount.
-Half your guests won’t actually drink the bottle you leave for them, cutting your costs even further.
+Half your guests won’t drink the bottle you leave for them, cutting your costs even further.

 Leave a little handwritten note under the bottle, addressed by name to your guest, inviting them to enjoy the bottle as they enjoy their stay.